Miss Meyers

 Miss Meyers (1949 – March 1963) was an American Quarter Horse racehorse and broodmare, the 1953 World Champion Quarter Running Horse.
-She won $28,725 as well as 17 races.
-As a broodmare, she produced, or was the mother of, the first American Quarter Horse Association (AQHA) Supreme Champion called Kid Meyers.
+She won $28,725 (equivalent to $359,243.24 in July 2026) as well as 17 races.
+As a broodmare, she was the mother of the first Supreme Champion of the American Quarter Horse Association (AQHA), named Kid Meyers.
 She was the mother of three other foals, and was inducted into the AQHA Hall of Fame in 2009.

 Early life

-Miss Meyers was a chestnut-colored mare born in 1949 and sired, or fathered, by Leo, a member of the AQHA Hall of Fame.
+Miss Meyers was a chestnut-colored mare foaled, or born, in 1949 and sired, or fathered, by Leo, a member of the AQHA Hall of Fame.
 Miss Meyers' dam, or mother, was Star's Lou.
 Star's Lou's father was Oklahoma Star P-6, another AQHA Hall of Fame member.
-She was bred by O. C. Meyer, and later owned by Bruce A. Green.
+She was bred by O. C. Meyer and later owned by Bruce A. Green.

 Race career

 Miss Meyers raced from 1952 until 1955 and won seven stakes races, placing second in seven others, and third in two more.
 She won 17 of her 59 starts on the racetrack.
 She placed second in another 15 races and third in 5.
 Her total earnings from the track were $28,727.
-Among her wins in stakes races were the 1952 Buttons and Bows Stakes, the 1953 California Championship, the 1953 Billy Anson Stakes, the 1953 Rocky Mountain Quarter Horse Association World Championship Dash, the 1955 Bart B Stakes, the 1955 Barbara B Stakes and the 1955 Traveler Stakes.
+Among her wins in stakes races were the 1952 Buttons and Bows Stakes, the 1953 California Championship, the 1953 Billy Anson Stakes, the 1953 Rocky Mountain Quarter Horse Association World Championship Dash, the 1955 Bart B Stakes, the 1955 Barbara B Stakes, and the 1955 Traveler Stakes.
 She set four track records, twice at 350 yd, once at 400 yd, and once at 440 yd.

-In 1953 she was named the AQHA World Champion Quarter Running Horse, as well as the High Money Earning Horse; the AQHA also awarded her the title of Superior Race Horse in 1954.
-The highest speed index she achieved, a measure of how fast she was able to run, during her racing career was AAAT, the highest possible at the time.
+In 1953, she was named the AQHA World Champion Quarter Running Horse, as well as the High Money Earning Horse; the AQHA also awarded her the title of Superior Race Horse in 1954.
+The highest speed index she achieved, a measure of how fast she was able to run, during her racing career, was AAAT, the highest possible at the time.
 (Note: The author Nelson C. Nye, in his work Speed and the Quarter Horse claims that she started 60 times and earned a total of $29,305, but this conflicts with the AQHA's official records.)
 It was not until she was a four-year-old, during 1953, that Miss Meyers performed well and started winning on the track.
-That year she won $15,398, over half her lifetime earnings, in addition to seven of her seventeen career wins.
+That year, she won $15,398, over half her lifetime earnings, in addition to seven of her seventeen career wins.